ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Evaluation of ActivFORMS-ta

-\paragraph{Results} Figure~\ref{fig:latency_results} shows the results for ActivFORMSi on the left hand side and RQV on the right hand side.
+\paragraph{Results} Figure~\ref{fig:latency_results} shows the results for ActivFORMS-ta on the left hand side and RQV on the right hand side.
 The graphs show the results of 100 runs, each based on a randomly selected adaptation option for IoT networks with 5 to 25 motes.
-The results show that ActivFORMSi scales well for networks up to 20 motes, both for verification time and memory usage.
-If we multiply the mean verification time of $168$\,ms for a setting with 20 motes that has $1296$ adaptation options, the total verification time would be $3.63$\,min, which is less than half of the available 8 minutes.
-For the configuration with 25 motes with $7776$ adaptation options, the total verification time would be $26.44$\,min.
-However, if we relax the verification settings slightly to accuracy $E$\,=\,$95\%$, confidence $A$\,=\,$90\%$, and RSEM\,=\,$1\%$, the verification time with ActivFORMSi decreases to $6.48$\,min and the solution would scale well, although with slightly less accurate verification results.
-ActivFORMSi requires between $75$ and $100\,$MB memory for verification.
+The results show that ActivFORMS-ta scales well for networks up to 20 motes, both for verification time and memory usage.
+If we multiply the mean verification time of $168$\,ms for a setting with 20 motes that has $1296$ adaptation options, the total verification time would be $3.63$\,m, which is less than half of the available 8 m.
+For the configuration with 25 motes with $7776$ adaptation options, the total verification time would be $26.44$\,m.
+However, if we relax the verification settings slightly to accuracy $E$\,=\,$95\%$, confidence $A$\,=\,$90\%$, and RSEM\,=\,$1\%$, the verification time with ActivFORMS-ta decreases to $6.48$\,m and the solution would scale well, although with slightly less accurate verification results.
+ActivFORMS-ta requires $75$ to $100\,$MB memory for verification.
 RQV does not scale for more complex networks.
-Multiplying the mean verification time of $17.45\,s$ for 15 motes with $216$ adaptation options, would require around $62.82$\,min, which is $8$ times more as the available time of $8$\,min.
-In addition, RQV requires $500$ to $1800\,$MB memory for verification.
+Multiplying the mean verification time of $17.45\,s$ for 15 motes with $216$ adaptation options, would require around $62.82$\,m, i.e., $8$ times the available time of $8$\,m.
+In addition, RQV requires $500$ to $1800\,$MB for verification.

-\paragraph{Conclusions} In answer to RQ4, the test results show that ActivFORMSi scales well for IoT network settings with $25$ motes and up to $10\,$K adaptation options.
-With RQV complete verification is limited to settings with $10$ motes.
-Furthermore, RQV requires up to $20$ times more memory as ActivFORMSi.
+\paragraph{Conclusions} In answer to RQ2, the test results show that ActivFORMS-ta scales well for IoT networks with $25$ motes and up to $10\,$K adaptation options.
+With RQV complete verification is limited to settings with $10$ motes, and requires up to $20$ times more memory as ActivFORMS-ta.

-\subsection{Dynamically Incorporating Latency Goal}
+\subsubsection{Dynamically Incorporating Latency Goal}